-Both ensembles use the RRTM short-wave radiation scheme (Mlawer et al. 1997) and Goddard long-wave radiation scheme (Chou and Suarez 1994), along with the Noah land surface model (Ek et al. 2003).
-Varied PBL schemes include Mellor-Yamada-Janjic (MYJ; Mellor and Yamada 1982; Janjic 2002) and YonSei University (YSU; Noh et al. 2003) schemes.
-Varied microphysics schemes include Thompson et al. (2004), WRF single-moment 6-class (WSM-6; Hong and Lim 2006), and Ferrier et al. (2002), and surface layer schemes include Monin-Obukhov (Monin and Obukhov 1954; Paulson 1970; Dyer and Hicks 1970; Webb 1970) and Janjic Eta (Janjic 1996, 2002).
-Note that none of the ensemble members use positive-definite advection of moisture, which may have contributed to high biases in the precipitation forecasts (e.g., Skamarock and Weisman 2008).
+Both ensembles use the rapid radiative transfer method (RRTM) scheme for shortwave radiation (Mlawer et al. 1997) and the Goddard longwave radiation scheme (Chou and Suarez 1994), along with the Noah land surface model (Ek et al. 2003).
+Varied PBL schemes include the Mellor-Yamada-Janjić (MYJ; Mellor and Yamada 1982; Janjić 2002) and Yonsei University

+(YSU; Noh et al. 2003) schemes.
+Varied microphysics schemes include Thompson et al. (2004), WRF singlemoment six-class method (WSM-6; Hong and Lim 2006), and Ferrier et al. (2002), as well as surface-layer schemes including Monin-Obukhov (Monin and Obukhov 1954; Paulson 1970; Dyer and Hicks 1970; Webb 1970) and the Janjić Eta Model (Janjić 1996, 2002).
+Note that none of the ensemble members use positive-definite advection of moisture, which may have contributed to high biases in the precipitation forecasts (e.g., Skamarock and Weisman 2009).

 The forecasts were examined for 20 cases during April-June 2007 (Fig. 2).
-Note, these 20 cases are included in the 23 cases in which ENS4 and ENS20 precipitation forecasts were compared in Clark et al. (2009).
-The other three cases examined in Clark et al. (2009) are excluded from the current study because some of the ENS4^{phys} members were not available.
+These 20 cases are included in the 23 cases in which ENS4 and ENS20 precipitation forecasts were compared in Clark et al. (2009).
+The other three cases examined in Clark et al. (2009) are excluded from the current study because some of the ENS4phys members were not available.
 As noted by Clark et al. (2009), the period examined was relatively active with a variety of convective precipitation events.